patrickstar8166/ICS4U0-ISP/README.txt

 Level 2 (Testing):
 Main Goal: Provide a pre-set path for the player to access and use while testing their knowledge
 Controls: Mouse clicking and 4 arrow keys.
 Mouse clicking will be used after stepping on a red square which will prompt the user to answer a question.
-The options are avalible to be selected by a mouse click.
+The options are available to be selected by a mouse click.
 As well, a pop up will occur after the input telling if you selected the correct answer or not.
 You will be able to exit the pop up with a mouse click of "Ok".
 After the player moves through to the end of the maze, a similar pop up will occur to move to the next level.
 Movement through the maze is controlled with the 4 arrow keys each corresponding to the associated action on screen.
 (Right arrow moves character right, up arrow moves character up, etc...).